Italian Grand Prix™ Travel Guide

 Additional Information

-• Museo Storico Alfa Romeo: The official museum of the historic Italian marque, now part of the Fiat Chrysler group, is located in the northeastern Milan suburb of Arese.
+The Museo Storico Alfa Romeo is the official museum of the historic Italian marque, now part of the Fiat Chrysler group, and is located in the northeastern Milan suburb of Arese.
 Housed in a former factory, the museum reopened after a significant renovation in 2015.
 The museum traces Alfa Romeo’s history, including road and racing cars from 1910 to the present.

-• Duomo: No visit to the centre of Milan would be complete without visiting the city’s famous cathedral, which took over 600 years to complete and is one of the largest in the world.
+No visit to the centre of Milan would be complete without visiting the city’s famous cathedral, the Duomo, which took over 600 years to complete and is one of the largest in the world.
 It’s free to enter provided you don’t take any photos; various guided tours are also available, the best of which includes a visit to the rooftop at dusk.

-• San Siro: The home of Inter and AC Milan is one of the largest and most well-known football stadiums in Europe.
+San Siro is the home of Inter and AC Milan is one of the largest and most well-known football stadiums in Europe.
 You can visit the on-site museum and take a tour of the stadium.
 If you are lucky, Inter or AC Milan may also be playing a match on race weekend – the new season of Serie A normally kicks off a few weeks before the Italian Grand Prix™.
-The full schedule will be available at the end of July.

 If you need additional assistance ahead of your Italian Grand Prix™ weekend, please contact our Guest Services Team at guestservices@f1experiences.com.